-Most anglers might think that the choice between using braid vs monofilament fishing line is really one that comes down to personal preference in most cases.
-This is actually not entirely true as each type of line has specific advantages that anglers can use depending on what type of fishing method they are using.
+Most anglers might think that the choice between using braid vs monofilament fishing line comes down to personal preference in most cases.
+This is not entirely true as each type of line has specific advantages that anglers can use depending on their fishing method.

-Both braided and mono lines have their own specific uses as it relates to fishing in saltwater and freshwater environments.
-Knowing the best times and places to use each type of fishing line will go a long way in your overall success level in any case.
+Braided and mono lines have their own specific uses for fishing in saltwater and freshwater environments.
+Knowing the best times and places to use each type of fishing line will go a long way in your overall success level.

-If you’re somewhat new to fishing and you aren’t quite sure what the main differences are in each type of fishing line, you’re not alone.
-Most anglers don’t truly grasp the distinct advantages and disadvantages of each type of material until they actually use it themselves and get a hands-on feel for what the line is capable of in each type of situation.
+If you’re somewhat new to fishing and aren’t quite sure what the main differences are in each type of fishing line, you’re not alone.
+Most anglers don’t truly grasp the distinct advantages and disadvantages of each type of material until they use it themselves and get a hands-on feel for what the line is capable of in each situation.

 In this article, we will outline the specific differences between braid and mono fishing line and cover the different ways in which each one is typically recommended to be used in both saltwater and freshwater fishing.